 Being immersed in a Fine Arts Program was a defining experience.
 Classes in ceramics, painting, metals and lithography helped broaden my talents as a designer through constant use of shape, balance, color and other artistic fundamentals.

 I was first employed with Creative Dimension Group, a contractor for the U.S. Army, based in Fort Knox, Kentucky.
 We created support materials for the United States Army Recruiting Command (USAREC).
 These materials included everything from simple, three-fold brochures to graphics for tank and helicopter simulators.
 Working directly with the men and women of the Recruiting Battalion, I learned firsthand how good design had a positive impact on their mission.

 In 1998 I went to work for the Consumer Products Division at At-A-Glance in Indianapolis (now Trends International).
 A leading publisher of calendars, posters and stationery, their licensed product list is diverse and impressive; Sport Illustrated, Disney, Lucasfilm, Professional Sports Leagues (NFL, MLB, NBA, NHL), Nickelodeon, Harley-Davidson and many others.

 During this time the Internet was shaking things up in a big way, with companies large and small scrambling to establish an online presence.
 Web design firms popped up across the country to service this new market.
-I began tinkering with HTML code, creating small websites and using multimedia software.
-Soon I was hired as a web designer by a top Indianapolis firm.
+I began learning HTML and was soon building small websites.
+Shortly thereafter, I was hired as a web designer by a top Indianapolis web design firm.

 In addition to my full time employment, I assisted a number of freelance clients, most notably CAS-Designs/Smile!, a premier marketing company in the Orthodontics Industry.
 The relationship proved so successful that in 2005 I joined their team, serving as principal web and multimedia designer.